PhonePe/pg-sdk-react-native-sample/README.md

 # pg-sdk-react-native-sample
-Sample App to demonstrate integration of PhonePe PG SDK React Native package.
+Sample App to demonstrate the integration of PhonePe PG SDK React Native package.

 > [!NOTE]
-> To run the sample app, you need to add your encrypted keys.
-Please contact with the PhonePe integration team to generate your credentials for testing the payment flow.
+> To run the sample app, you must add your encrypted keys.
+Please get in touch with the **PhonePe integration team** (merchant-integration@phonepe.com) to generate your credentials for testing the payment flow.

 > [!WARNING]
-> Without Valid Credentials this sample app wouldn't work.
+> Without valid credentials this sample app wouldn't work.

 ```